-Benthos exposes lots of metrics in order to expose how components configured within your pipeline are behaving.
-In order to aggregate these metrics you must configure a destination under the field
+Benthos emits lots of metrics in order to expose how components configured within your pipeline are behaving.
+You can configure exactly where these metrics end up with the config field

-Paths are listed here in dot notation, which is how they will appear if aggregated by Statsd.
-Other metrics destinations such as Prometheus will display these metrics with other notations (underscores instead of dots.)
+Names are listed here in dot notation, which is how they will appear if sent to StatsD.
+Metrics exported in Prometheus format will display these metrics with dots replaced with underscores (and underscores replaced with double underscores).

 buffer.backlog: The (sometimes estimated) size of the buffer backlog in bytes.

 buffer.latency: Measures the roundtrip latency from the point at which a message is read from the buffer up to the moment it has been acknowledged by the output.

 <label>.count, the number of times the processor has been invoked (once per batch).